ThanhNguyenDat/Training-SSD/README.md

 Note: `model_main_tf2.py` file depends on your path when you have done step the first.

 You can try to change num_train_steps=50000.

+- Then you follow [link](https://www.tensorflow.org/tutorials/keras/save_and_load) to use model checkpoint